-Prerequisite: Gr 1 abc; ME 1.
+Prerequisites: Gr 1; Me 1.

 Further study in the application of graphics to the solution of engineering problems and in the basic elements of design for production.
-Emphasis is placed on one of the following subjects to be selected as the need requires; analysis of the more complex machine mechanisms; basic elements of product design; graphical solution of vector problems, graphical calculus; nomography.
+Emphasis is placed on one of the following subjects to be selected as the need requires: analysis of the more complex machine mechanisms; basic elements of product design; graphical solution of vector problems, graphical calculus; nomography.